StakeNow/SIWT-Deprecated/readme.md

 - The signature
 - The public key of the user.
 (Be aware this is not the public key hash aka address.
 It can be obtained when asking permissions from Beacon.)

-With this we cab verify the user is the actual owner of the address the user is trying to sign in with.
+With this we can verify the user is the actual owner of the address he is trying to sign in with.
 It is very similar to a user proving the ownership of their username by providing the correct password.

 This verification happens server side.
 This means you'll have to set up a server that provides api access.
 At this point the library looks for a `signin` endpoint.
 This (for now) is a hard requirement.